-Whether it’s a ‘Dodger’ blue cap with the letters L and A stitched to its front panels or a solid black cap with the distinctive letter P shining in gold hues, chances are you know these hats and the teams they represent.
+For example, whether it’s a ‘Dodger’ blue cap with the letters L and A stitched to its front panels or a solid black cap with the distinctive letter P shining in gold hues, chances are you know these hats and the teams they represent.
 Yet the two emblems, along with a handful of others, have also come to represent a whole other affiliation.
-The Dodgers and Pirates are among a handful of teams to have had hats adopted into gang culture—earning them spots on our list of most gang-affiliated hats.
+Specifically, the Dodgers and Pirates are among a handful of teams to have had hats adopted into gang culture. earning them spots on our list of most gang-affiliated hats.

 It’s All in the Hat

-The baseball cap is one of the most popular ways to show love for a sports team.
-This seemingly subtle bit of accouterment is a clear sign of loyalty for a team slightly more involved than the casual fan.
+In addition, the baseball cap is one of the most popular ways to show love for a sports team.
+Specifically, this seemingly subtle bit of accouterment is a clear sign of loyalty for a team slightly more involved than the casual fan.

-Gang members, however, aren’t exactly pronouncing their loyalty to a team when they rock one of these babies, nor are they riding some local bandwagon.
+Of course, gang members, however, aren’t exactly pronouncing their loyalty to a team when they rock one of these babies, nor are they riding some local bandwagon.
 In their eyes, the team logo on the crest of the cap has little to do with sports and everything to do with repping a set.
-Some of America’s most notorious gangs have claimed sports team logos to signify who they roll with and often who they will die for.
+Of course, some of America’s most notorious gangs have claimed sports team logos to signify who they roll with and often who they will die for.
 So, without further ado…

 Top 10 Most Gang Affiliated Hats